-It is the phrase "in the Local Plan as originally submitted" is what I want to use as a starting point here.
+It is the phrase "in the Local Plan as originally submitted" is what I want to highlight here.

 This is the second sudden, unjustified, unexplained omission and adjustment that NHDC has made "in the Local Plan as originally submitted".

 The first unjustified omission was of huge consequence.
 It was the new settlement that promised literally thousands of houses that would more than solve the problem that 85 per cent of the Plan's development is being proposed on Green Belt land and that this is not popular or reflective of Government Policy.